Fast Drying Factory Floor Painting - 01785 819800

 On occasion we are requested to paint floors within a tight schedule where timing is critical and the available window for standard floor painting simply does not exist.

 Traditional epoxy resin floor coatings work on a cycle of preparation, first coat, overnight curing and second coat that puts the floor area out of commission for a minimum of 2-3 days plus curing time.

 Recently we were approached by a builders merchant that had a floor in need of repair and re-painting.

 The store was open to trade and public every day of the year with the exception of Christmas Day, Boxing Day and New Year’s Day.

 With opening hours of 8:00 am to 8:00 pm the effective window for floor preparation and painting including curing was eleven hours before opening up to staff in readiness to receive foot traffic, pallet trucks and forklifts at 7:00 am.

-The system proposed by us was to repair damaged areas of floor with rapid curing resin floor screed followed by painting with two coats of fast drying polyaspartic resin floor paint.
+The system proposed by us was to repair damaged areas of floor with rapid curing resin floor screed followed by painting with two coats of fast drying high build resin floor paint.

-The test was undertaken by the manufacturer of the polyaspartic factory floor paint – see below:
+The test was undertaken by the manufacturer of the rapid curing resin floor paint – see below: